ksimotas/lola/README.md

 python train_ae.py dataset=gravity_cooling optim.learning_rate=1e-5 ae=dcae_3d_f8c64_large ae.lat_channels=64
 ```

+Each `train_*.py` script schedules a Slurm job to train a model, log the training statistics with `wandb`, and store the weights in the `~/ceph/lola/runs` directory.
+You will likely have to adapt the requested resources, either in the [config files](experiments/configs) or in the command line.
 You can inspect the training logs with the `dawgz` command.

 ```
 dawgz       # list all submitted workflows